The rich butterscotch notes of oak complement the underlying spice of the Rye to make an incredibly smooth Rye Whiskey.

 SHARE WITH: Cask strength whiskey fans

 WORTH THE PRICE: I think so.
-A rye of this proof at this price is rare, but I understand some may be turned off by the age.
+Rye of this proof at this price is rare, but I understand some may be turned off by the age.

 BOTTLE, BAR OR BUST: Try it in a bar if you see it, but as it isn't widely distributed outside of California, your best bet is probably buying a bottle online.

 Because their website says the mash bill is 95% rye, one might guess that this is a sourced MGP rye like so many others.
 It is not; it is contract distilled in Kentucky.
-I spoke with owner Howard Witkin and he said the actual rye content is closer to 93%.
+I spoke with owner Howard Witkin, who said the rye content is closer to 93%.
 The extra barley aids the fermentation which in turn smooths some rough edges in the distillate.
 Riptide also avoids much of the pickle flavor common in MGP’s 95% ryes.

 While I would love to see CALI continue to age Riptide, Witkin says it will remain around this age to preserve the flavor profile.
-There are plans to release a longer-aged, proofed-down rye in the near future.
+There are plans to release a longer-aged, proofed-down rye soon.

 Disclaimer: CALI Distillery provided Bourbon & Banter with a sample of their product for this review.
 We appreciate their willingness to allow us to review their products with no strings attached.
 Thank you.